Seven ways you can prepare your park home for winter

 Check your boiler

-Many homeowners have a boiler for years without ever getting it properly checked over.
-If this is you, or if you recently bought a second-hand park home and haven't had this checked, there is a chance you are wasting both energy and money.
-Getting your boiler checked over before the winter months will ensure it won't let you down once the freezing weather comes.
-If you can afford to, consider upgrading to an eco boiler, which will help make you more energy efficient.
+Getting your heating system checked over before the winter months will ensure it won't let you down once the freezing weather comes.
+If you can afford to, consider upgrading to an eco-boiler, which will help make your park home more energy efficient.

 Keep an eye on your radiators

-A simple but often overlooked way to make your park home warmer is to ensure your radiators have been fully bled.
-Air builds up in the top of radiators, preventing heat from circulating correctly and reducing efficiency.
-Bleeding your radiators is not as complicated as it seems, follow this simple guide from uSwitch to get it done in minutes.
+Bleeding your radiators is not as complicated as it seems.
+Follow this simple guide from uSwitch to get it done in minutes.
 You could even invest in some radiator insulation foil that sits on the wall behind and reflects heat back into the room.

 Protect your pipes